brad-sturt/LDRSolver/README.md

 This repository is organized into the following directories:

 * `examples/` Contains the scripts for performing the numerical experiments with active set method.
-The output of executing the scripts is saved in the data directory.
+The output of executing the scripts is saved in the `output/` directory.
 	*  `bental.jl`  After loading the script into the Julia terminal, the code is executed using the main function.
 *  `src/` Contains the code for the acive set method.
 	*  `algorithm_full.jl` Contains the code for the active set method.